Cervical Cancer: Symptoms, Risk Factors, and Screening

 2. Endocervical Curettage (ECC): Cells are scraped from the cervical canal.

-3. Cone Biopsy (Conization): A more significant, cone-shaped tissue sample is removed, often under general anesthesia.
+3. Cone Biopsy (Conization): A more significant, cone-shaped tissue sample is removed, often under general anaesthesia.

 Loop Electrosurgical Excision Procedure (LEEP)